-Unfortunately, it’s very easy to accidentally increase the levels of chemicals in the air in our homes–VOCs are virtually everywhere.
+Unfortunately, it’s very easy to accidentally increase the levels of chemicals in the air in our homes—VOCs are emitted by many common building materials, products, and indoor activities.
 Don’t panic yet, though!
-You can easily make a few small changes to help keep VOCs at bay just by asking yourself a few quick questions…
+You can easily make a few small changes to help keep VOCs at bay just by asking yourself a few quick questions...

 We’re know that a majority of the trusted cleaning products we use to keep our home germ-free contain chemicals, but many of us assume they’re only dangerous if we accidentally swallow or make direct contact with them.
 The truth is, most common cleaning products contain VOCs that will linger in your air long after you’ve finished cleaning.

 There are plenty of great alternatives to cleaning with chemicals--we broke down our favorites here.